jaredevans/wayfinding/README.md

 # Gallaudet Campus Wayfinding (Flask)

-A web-based wayfinding application for the Gallaudet University campus.
+A web-based wayfinding application for the University campus.
 It calculates the shortest walking route between two locations using a constrained graph (connector nodes), displays it on an interactive map, and includes an admin UI for managing map data.

 Routing is computed with **NetworkX** and rendered with **Folium/Leaflet**.